bakpakin/Fennel/from-clojure.md

 Clojure and Fennel are both languages which have very close integration with their host runtime.
 In the case of Clojure it's Java, and in the case of Fennel it's Lua.
-However, Fennel's integration goes beyond that of Clojure.
+However, Fennel's symbiosis goes beyond that of Clojure.
 In Clojure, every function implements the interfaces needed to be callable from Java, but Clojure functions are distinct from Java methods.
 Clojure namespaces are related to Java